Consumers Swipe Left on Bad Websites

 - Show Them a Good Time – “Fifty-six percent of consumer traffic to the leading US websites is now from mobile devices,” so, your mobile site needs to be as easy to navigate as clicking the carefully targeted link they found while scrolling Facebook.
 An easy, fast-loading, mobile-friendly site allows visitors to get to know the real you.
 Every click to your website is an opportunity to gain a happy review and a trustworthy brand perception.

 - Ask for What you Want – Anyone who visits your site should also know exactly what you’re looking for from them.
 Are you seeking feedback, mailing list subscriptions, downloads, or a purchase from your online shop?
 What are you looking for, one night of fun, or a friend for the end of the world?
 The call to action needs to be clear and easy to achieve (but not too easy in the dating metaphor).
 Go beyond the ‘share this’ and ‘follow us’ buttons and show off other links that deserve attention, too.
 After landing on your page, visitors should know right where you want them to click next.

 Bad UX Can Ruin Your Digital Marketing Game

 Don’t make the mistake of thinking that a social media campaign comes before website (re)design.
 Data can easily show when social media is driving traffic but traffic is bouncing quickly from a website.
 Good UX design can be expensive, (100x more expensive if it’s a REdesign), but it is important for your overall digital marketing success.

 Before you woo your consumer with a good-looking social strategy, make sure your website is ready for action.
 There are plenty of ways to match your website UX and social media campaign quality.
-Look your best, keep it real, show them a good time, and ask for what you want – good advice for both dating and UX designed to improve ROI.
+Look your best, keep it real, show them a good time, and ask for what you want.
+You’ll find this is good advice for both dating and UX designed to improve ROI.